What Does A Title Company Do?

 The title company is a third party that works on behalf of both the lender and the buyer.
 You hire them to research and insure the title of the home you’re buying.

-Now that you know what a title company is and they’re important, here’s what you can expect for your money.
+Now that you know what a title company is and why they’re important, here’s what you can expect for your money.

-Title Research and Property Survey
+Title Research And Property Survey

-In addition to researching public records to verify ownership and check for liens on the property, your title company will conduct a property survey.
+Your title company will conduct a property survey.
 Required to close on a home in most states, surveys ensure that the home occupies only the space indicated on the title.
 It goes the other way as well; you want to know if your neighbor’s fence is actually on your property.

 When research is complete, the company provides a report called a “title abstract.”
 You and your lender will get a copy to review before you close on your home.
 The abstract is not your title insurance policy.
 That’s a separate document you’ll get from your agent.